chrisreddy04/Contact-list-manager/README.md

 ## **Key Features**

+- Add new contacts with name and email.
-- Create, read, update, and delete (CRUD) contacts.
+- Update existing contacts.
-- Frontend built using React hooks for state management.
-- Backend API endpoints built using Ruby on Rails.
-- Database persistence using PostgreSQL.
+- Delete contacts with a confirmation prompt.
+- Search contacts by name or email.
+- Responsive design with smooth animations.

 ---